soltustik/RHG/README.md

 Note that for easier access the module is name ot instead of pot.

-# Running the tests
+## Running the tests

-To create and evaluate word vectors from RHG for 3446 words
+To create and evaluate word vectors from RHG.

 ```
 mkdir embeddings